0x1337F001/smart-pico-turntable/README.md

 The turntable can be controlled via a responsive web interface that works on both desktop and mobile devices.

 ![Smart-Pico-Turntable](/assets/images/1.jpg) ![Smart-Pico-Turntable](/assets/images/3.jpg)

+## Disclaimer

+This was completely vibe-coded with Gemini 2.5 Pro.

 ## Features

 - **Responsive Web Interface:** Control the turntable from any device with a web browser.